Last Updated on July 30, 2021

 2020 hit everyone in some way.
 Suddenly, everyone knew what Zoom was and how to use it.
 Businesses, organizations, families, and friends have all adapted.
 Funeral homes are among the many industries that have had to “rethink” business as usual.

 Funerals will no longer be held only in the traditional way.
 Funeral homes have healthy and safety guidelines that must be followed.
 These standards include social distancing, wearing masks and disinfecting, to name a few.

 While some families choose to meet together, others may (for a wide variety of reasons) prefer to stream online.

 In the funeral industry, we are calling it the “together alone” funeral.

 A virtual funeral works the same as a traditional funeral… basically.

 The difference is that not everyone is physically in attendance.
 Often, a large number of friends, acquaintances, and even family members are watching from a distance through Zoom or other similar apps.
-This is because funeral homes are not able to accommodate large crowds during the pandemic.

 Did I mention that you have to invite people now?
 Reading an obituary in the paper does not automatically mean you will be allowed to attend the funeral service, or an announcement in the church bulletin.
 This is the new world of Zoom funerals.